Asian Carp

 Asian carp do serious damage to the native fish populations in the lakes and rivers that they infest because they out-compete other fish for food and space.
 Carp are a cause of lower waterfowl populations and are also thought to lower water quality, which can kill off sensitive organisms like native freshwater mussels.

-What is it?
+What are Asian Carp?
 Asian carp are a family of freshwater fish native to Europe and Asia.
 The bighead carp, black carp, grass carp, and silver carp are collectively known as Asian carp or invasive carp.
 They are considered one of the most damaging aquatic invasive species due to their wide distribution and severe impacts.

 Extent and Impact of Infestation